 Smooth leather

-The most common in leather goods.
-It requires light cleaning, a nourishing cream, and a gentle polish.
+Most commonly found in leather goods.
+It requires light cleaning, a nourishing cream, and gentle polishing.

 More scratch-resistant, it requires the same care as smooth leather, but traps more dust.
 More frequent cleaning is recommended.